magidc/ideavim-anyobject/README.md

 # Vim AnyObject

-### *Unleash the power of text objects*
+### *Edit code the way you think it*

 An extension for [IdeaVim](https://github.com/JetBrains/ideavim) plugin that adds useful text objects to improve your productivity on JetBrains IDEs.

-Text objects allow a more efficient way of communicating edition or selection actions in the editor.
-Instead of thinking in terms of characters, words, lines, or paragraphs, use more advanced text constructs like quoted text, text between brackets, items in a collection, or programming language constructs like arguments, classes, functions, loops, or comments.
+Text objects provide a more natural way to tell the editor what to edit, select or jump.
+Instead of working with characters, words, lines, or paragraphs, you can use the same concepts programmers use to think about code: classes, functions, arguments, loops, comments, quotes, brackets, and more.

+## Usage

+### Deletion, Change, Visual Selection

+The plugin follows standard Vim text object conventions with `i` (inner) and `a` (around) modifiers

+### Jumping

+The plugin supports jumping to the next/previous text object using `]` (next) and `[` (previous)

+### Example with argument text object (`a`)

+- `dia` - Delete argument
+- `daa` - Delete argument and its separator
+- `d2a` - Deletes argument and the next one including separators
+- `cia` - Change argument
+- `caa` - Change argument and its separator
+- `c2a` - Change argument and next one including separators
+- `yia` - Yank/Copy argument
+- `yaa` - Yank/Copy argument and its separator
+- `via` - Visually select argument
+- `v3a` - Visually select three arguments
+- `]a` - Jump to next argument
+- `[a` - Jump to previous argument

 ## Provided text objects